automl/NASLib/README.md

 Clone and install.

-If you plan to modify naslib consider adding the `-e` option for `python install`.
+If you plan to modify naslib consider adding the `-e` option for `pip install`.

 ```
 git clone ...
 cd naslib
-python install .
+pip install .
 ```